 '''

 Grammar: check-spf ( warn | ignore );

+Blocks: options, view, zone (primary)

 '''

 Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present.

 If check-integrity is set, check that there is a TXT Sender Policy Framework record present (starts with "v=spf1") if there is an SPF record present.
 The default is warn.